Payment Reconciliation Software: A 2026 Guide

 What results can automated reconciliation deliver?

 Automating reconciliation frees up meaningful capacity.
 With Monk, finance teams save roughly 26 hours a month that previously went to manual matching, and teams see a 40%+ reduction in DSO as cash is applied faster and disputes surface sooner.
-Faster, cleaner reconciliation also improves visibility into available cash, which supports better short-term planning.
+One customer increased cash on hand by 122% in the first month after going live.
+Faster, cleaner reconciliation also improves visibility into available cash, which supports better short-term planning and removes the month-end scramble to tie out the books.

 How do I choose payment reconciliation software in 2026?

 Start with your payment mix and volume, then evaluate how well each tool matches across those formats, how it handles exceptions, and how cleanly it integrates with your bank and ERP.
-Look for fast implementation; with Monk, go-live takes about 4 days.
-To compare the broader category, read our guide to the best cash application software in 2026.
+Ask vendors for their automatic match rate and how they handle partial payments, since those two answers predict how much manual work you will actually keep.

 Frequently Asked Questions